yarafe/Test/README.md

 ![FGT-Sentinel Integration-DataFlow](images/FGT-DataFlow.png)

-### Fortianalyzer integration with Azure Sentienl Scenario
+### Fortianalyzer Integration with Microsoft Sentienl Scenario

-FortiAnalyzer seamlessly integrates with Azure Sentinel, offering enhanced support through log streaming to multiple destinations using the Fluentd output plugin.
+FortiAnalyzer seamlessly integrates with Microsoft Sentinel, offering enhanced support through log streaming to multiple destinations using the Fluentd output plugin.
 Fluentd, an open-source data collector, serves as a comprehensive solution that unifies the process of collecting and consuming data.
 For additional details, please check the following [link](https://www.fluentd.org/architecture).

 This integration enables the forwarding of logs to public cloud services.
 The plugin efficiently aggregates semi-structured data in real-time, facilitating the buffered data's transmission to Azure Log Analytics.